Upland, California: Early history

 Jedediah Smith of the Rocky Mountain Fur Company was the first American to enter California overland.
-He started from the Yellowstone River, August, 1826, with a party of fifteen men.
+He started from the Yellowstone River, in August 1826, with a party of fifteen men.
 Their course was down the Colorado River to the Mojave, where they found two Native Americans, who guided them across the desert to San Gabriel Mission.
 Smith pioneered the route over the Cajon Pass, where he then joined the foothill route established by Anza, arriving at San Gabriel on November 27.
 California was part of Mexico at the time, so Smith was briefly arrested by the Mexican governor before being released.

 In 1829, Mexican explorer Antonio Armijo led the first successful caravan from Santa Fe to Southern California, joining up with Smith's route to open what would later be called the Old Spanish Trail.
 The route resulted in immediate commerce between Santa Fe and Los Angeles.
 Pack trains made annual treks between New Mexico and California, bringing woven Mexican products to California, which lacked sheep, and bartering them for horses and mules, scarce in New Mexico.
 The trail carried mule-trains over the Cajon Pass, then west through Rancho Cucamonga, Upland, and El Monte, to the region's major settlements at Mission San Gabriel and Los Angeles.